Christine Brown Lab

 - Development of neural stem cells for neurodegenerative diseases

-Cheng-Fu (Jeff) Kuo earned a B.S. in life science from National Dong Hwa University in Taiwan, and later completed his M.S. in molecular microbiology and immunology from the University of Southern California, where his research mainly focused on hepatitis B and C viruses.
-Kuo is currently a Ph.D. candidate in the Irell & Manella Graduate School of Biological Sciences at City of Hope and his projects involve combining meditope technology into CAR designs, conferring new functionality to CAR T cells.
+Cheng-Fu (Jeff) Kuo earned B.S. in Life Science from National Dong Hwa University, Taiwan, and later completed his M.S. in Molecular Microbiology and Immunology from University of Southern California where his research mainly focused on hepatitis B and C viruses.
+Jeff finished his Ph.D. training in the Irell & Manella Graduate School of Biological Sciences and continued his research as a postdoc fellow at City of Hope.
+His projects involve in combining meditope technology into CAR designs, conferring new functionality to the CAR T cells.
 The novel platform for CAR design will greatly improve CAR T cells manufacture and therapeutic potential.

 Chetan obtained his B.E. in Biotechnology from RV College of Engineering (VTU) in India and a M.S. in Biomedical Engineering from University of California, Los Angeles.
 Upon graduation, he worked at Amgen in Thousand Oaks, CA, developing electronic lab notebooks for use in Quality Control.
 Thereafter, he joined City of Hope in November 2016 to help with longitudinal immune monitoring of HCT patients who received a CMV vaccine.
 In November 2020, he transferred to the Brown Lab to utilize and improve on his skills in correlative studies while contributing to the development of CAR T cell therapy against brain tumors.
 When he is not working in the lab, he enjoys playing sports, and watching movies and standup comedies.